-If any Participant shall cease to be a director, officer, employee or consultant of the Company or any subsidiary of the Company for any reason other than death, permanent disability or normal retirement, his or her Option will terminate at 5:00 p.m.
-(Toronto time) on the earlier of the date of the expiration of the Option Period (as defined in the Stock Option Plan) and: (a) for Participants other than those employed in Investor Relations Activities, 90 days after the date such Participant ceases to be a director, officer, employee or consultant of the Company, or any subsidiary of the Company; and (b) for Participants employed in Investor Relations Activities, 30 days after the date such Participant ceases to be employed in Investor Relations Activities, 30 days after the date such Participant ceases to be employed in Investor Relations Activities, 30 days after the date such Participant ceases to be employed in Investor Relations Activities, 30 days after the date such Participant ceases to be employed in Investor Relations Activities, 30 days after the date such Participant ceases to be employed in Investor Relations Activities, 30 days after the date such Participant ceases to be employed in Investor Relations Activities.
+Under Section 12 of the Stock Option Plan, if any Participant shall cease to be a director, officer, employee, or management company employee or consultant of the Company or any subsidiary of the Company for any reason other than death, permanent disability or normal retirement, his or her Option will terminate at 5:00 p.m.
+(Toronto time) on the earlier of the date of the expiration of the Option Period (as defined in the Stock Option Plan) and: (a) for Participants other than those retained as Investor Relations Service Providers to engage in Investor Relations Activities, 90 days after the date such Participant ceases to be a director, officer, employee or consultant of the Company, or any subsidiary of the Company; and (b) for Participants retained as Investor Relations Service Providers to engage in Investor Relations Activities, 30 days after the date such Participant ceases to be engaged in Investor Relations Relations Activities.